Self-injury: Positive coping strategies

 - lie down in a safe place

-- try a breathing exercise
+- take deep breaths or try a breathing exercise

 - tell yourself, “I won’t hurt myself.
 This is something I can control, not something that will control me.”

 - listen to music, dance or sing